 Lando's lifestyle reflects his burgeoning fortune.
-He owned a stunning mansion in Surrey, reportedly worth $20 million, close to the McLaren Technology Centre, before moving to sunny Monaco.
+He owned a stunning mansion in Surrey, close to the McLaren Technology Centre, before moving to sunny Monaco.

 It is also reported that he owns a Land Rover Defender, a Lamborghini Aventador, a Jaguar F-Type Roadster, a Ferrari F8, and an Audi Q8.